godfreynolan/MediaManagerSwift/README.md

 ## Tutorial

-For this demo's tutorial: **Creating a Media Manager Application**, please refer to <https://developer.dji.com/mobile-sdk/documentation/ios-tutorials/MediaManagerDemo.html>.
+For this demo's tutorial: **Creating a Media Manager Application**, please refer to <https://riis.com/blog/dji-sdk-tutorial-creating-a-media-manager-application/>.

-The tutorial is currently only available in Objective C, but there are plans to create a swift version.
+The original Objective C tutorial is available on the DJI developer website.

 ## Feedback
 When reporting bugs, at a minimum please let us know: